How To Tune a 6 String Guitar- A Guide By Zager

 There are multiple ways to tune an acoustic guitar, including using an electronic tuner or a tuning fork.
 To tune by ear, start with the low E string and work your way up to the high E string, adjusting the tuning peg for each string.
 Zager Guitars offers a guide for quick tuning.

 Electric guitars can also be tuned using electronic tuners, faster and more accurate than manual methods.
 These tuners come in three varieties and can be found as pedals or smartphone apps.
-Playing your guitar frequently helps the tuner detect the note easier.
+Playing your guitar frequently helps the tuner detect the note more easily.
 Our Sonic Tuner is great for this purpose.

 Electric Guitar Tuning